arthurauffray/cto-invite-scraper/README.md

 5. Look for the request to `api.enginelabs.ai/invites/redeem`
 6. Copy the `Bearer` token from the `Authorization` header

+**Note:** The bot automatically refreshes this token every 30 seconds using Clerk's session management API, so you don't need to worry about it expiring!

 ### 5. Configure Environment Variables
 Create a `.env` file in the project root (copy from `.env.example`):
    ```bash